wkorando/go-serverless-with-java/STEP11.md

 OpenWhisk supports the concept of rules.
 Rules are the combination of a trigger and an action to invoke when that trigger condition is met.
 Rules are a central concept when developing a serverless architecture by allowing actions andd sequences to be executed automatically.
 In this section we will look at how to create a trigger and combine it together with an action to create a rule.

----
-THIS STEP IS CURRENTLY UNDER CONSTRUCTION CHECK BACK LATER

----

 ## Defining a Trigger

 Triggers allow for the creation of an event-driven architecture.
 Openwhisk is very flexible in how a triggering condition can be defined, it could be some external like time of day, or responding to changes in system state like a message being published to a queue, or as we will look at in this section a record being written to our Cloudant database.